JonathanWThom/rhtml/README.md

 now that the `HTML` namespace has been added.
 - Code clean up (alphabetical order, some methods probably don't need to be public, etc).
 - The single quotes for attributes are a bit weird, and you might not always want those.
+- Example in the docs of how to use with Rails, and maybe a full document built with ruby_html.

 ### Contributing